MyPortugalHoliday.com

 The beaches of Peniche

-Peniche is situated on a rocky peninsula, surround by steep craggy cliffs.
-The beaches of the region extend in the two sweeping bays to the north and south of the Peniche peninsula.
+Peniche itself sits on a rocky peninsula with steep cliffs, but sandy beaches extend in sweeping bays to the north and south.

 Discover more of central Portugal with our guides